A look at why the Bears' draft plans won't change after big free-agent signings

 Pass on defensive backs?

-At first glance, it would seem foolish for the Bears to consider drafting Alabama do-everything Minkah Fitzpatrick, Ohio State cornerback Denzel Ward or Iowa cornerback Josh Jackson with the eighth overall selection.
+At first glance, it would seem foolish for the Bears to consider drafting Alabama’s versatile Minkah Fitzpatrick, Ohio State cornerback Denzel Ward or Iowa cornerback Josh Jackson with the eighth overall selection.

-But locking in cornerbacks Prince Amukamara (three years, $27 million) and Kyle Fuller ($12.971 million transition tag) shouldn’t preclude the Bears from drafting a defensive back early in the draft.
+But locking in cornerbacks Prince Amukamara (three years, $27 million) and Kyle Fuller ($12.971 million transition tag) shouldn’t preclude the Bears from drafting a defensive back early.

 The Bears still need playmakers.
-Amukamara, 28, is a steady veteran, but he hasn’t recorded an interception in back-to-back seasons.
-He only has seven interceptions in seven NFL seasons.
+Amukamara, 28, is a steady veteran but hasn’t had an interception in back-to-back seasons.
+He only has seven interceptions in seven seasons.

-To compare, Jackson made eight interceptions and broke up 26 passes in his final season at Iowa.
+By comparison, Jackson had eight interceptions and broke up 26 passes in his final season at Iowa.

 As for Fuller, who led the Bears with 22 pass breakups last season, a longer deal will come only after questions about his long-term place and value are answered.
 A level of uncertainty still remains.
-It’s why the Bears opted to use the seldom-used transition tag on him.
+It’s why the Bears opted to use the seldom-used transition tag.
 The Bears believe his value is below the cost of the franchise tag ($14.975 million).

-Fitzpatrick, in particular, is an intriguing player for many teams within the top 10.
-He played multiple positions in college, making nine interceptions over three seasons as a starter.
-It included four pick-sixes.
+Fitzpatrick is an intriguing player for many teams within the top 10.
+He played multiple positions in college, making nine interceptions, including four pick-sixes, in three seasons as a starter.

 Go deep on receivers?